MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 [uuid(2765B8BD-7C57-4B76-B8CC-1EC940FF92CC), object, pointer_default(unique)]
 interface ICoreWebView2StagingProfile7 : IUnknown {
   /// After the API is called, the profile will be marked for deletion.
 The
-  /// local profile's directory will be tried to delete at browser process
+  /// local profile's directory will be deleted at browser process exit.
+If it
+  /// fails to delete, because something else is holding the files open,
-  /// exit, if fail to delete, it will recursively try to delete at next
+  /// WebView2 will try to delete again during all future at next browser
-  /// browser process start until successful.
+  /// process starts until successful.
-  /// The corresponding webview2s will be auto closed and profile's Deleted
+  /// The corresponding CoreWebView2s will be closed and the
-  /// event will be raised.
-See `Profile.Deleted` for more information.
+  /// CoreWebView2Profile.Deleted event will be raised.
+See
+  /// `CoreWebView2Profile.Deleted` for more information.
-  /// If create a new profile with the same name as the profile that has been
+  /// If you try to create a new profile with the same name as an existing
-  /// marked as deleted will be failure with the HRESULT:ERROR_INVALID_STATE
+  /// profile that has been marked as deleted but hasn't yet been deleted,
-  /// (0x8007139FL).
+  /// profile creation will fail with HRESULT_FROM_WIN32(ERROR_INVALID_STATE).
   HRESULT Delete();

-  /// Add an event handler for the `Deleted` event. `Deleted` event handle runs
+  /// Add an event handler for the `Deleted` event.
+The `Deleted` event is
-  /// when the profile's Delete API is called.
-When this event is raised, the
+  /// raised when the profile is marked for deletion.
+When this event is
-  /// profile and its corresponding webview2 moves to the Closed state, and
+  /// raised, the CoreWebView2Profile and its corresponding CoreWebView2s are
-  /// cannot be used anymore.
+  /// closed, and cannot be used anymore.
   HRESULT add_Deleted(
       [in] ICoreWebView2StagingProfileDeletedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);